NagariaHussain/the-missing-frappe-manual/src/content/docs/handouts/day-1.md

 **Naming Rule**

-Naming Series: Name should be of the form: `IndiGo-013-BLR-to-BOM-002` where `IndiGo-013` is the airplane name, `BLR` is the code of the source airport and `BOM` is the code of the destination airport
+Naming Expression: Name should be of the form: `IndiGo-013-BLR-to-BOM-002` where `IndiGo-013` is the airplane name, `BLR` is the code of the source airport and `BOM` is the code of the destination airport

 **Fields**